stef/libsphinx/README.md

 ## What is this thing?

-It allows you to have only a few (at least one) passwords that you need to remember, while at the same time provides unique 40 character long very random passwords (256 bit entropy).
+It allows you to have only a few (at least one) passwords that you need to remember, while at the same time provides unique 40 (ASCII) character long very random passwords (256 bit entropy).
 Your master password is encrypted (blinded) and sent to the password storage server which (without decrypting) combines your encrypted password with a big random number and sends this (still encrypted) back to you, where you can decrypt it (it's a kind of end-to-end encryption of passwords) and use the resulting unique, strong and very random password to register/login to various services.
 The resulting strong passwords make offline password cracking attempts infeasible.
 If say you use this with google and their password database is leaked your password will still be safe.

 How is this different from my password storage which stores the passwords in an encrypted database?
 Most importantly using an